Community service has long been an integral part of the Meadowbrook School philosophy of how to teacher our children through our actions and deeds.

 Over the last several years, students, teachers, and parents have been involved in a variety of community service projects and activities that support the community around us.
 Through these activities, our students develop an understanding of the importance of volunteering and helping others in a meaningful way.

-- Over 15 years supporting the Food Cupboard, a local area food bank.
-Our 2015 drive filled a VW van with donated canned goods!
+- Over 15 years supporting a local area food bank

 - The Soup Kitchen at the Church of the Advocate